FlorianZein/apr_turtlebot/finaleAbgabe/README.md

         This program receives the odometry data from the robot over TCP connection and extracts the data from the received message and further sends this data to the main program over a message queue.<br><br>
     5. botControl.cpp<br>
         This program receives the data from the message queues and and sends linear and angular velocity to the TCP_Commander_cmd_vel_msgq.cpp.<br>
-        Further is this the main calculation program for the path planning of the robot.<br><br>
+        Further is this the main calculation program for the path planning of the robot.<br>
         Program process:<br>
             1. the odometry and laserscan data is received<br>
             2. the distance to the pole is extracted and calculated with the laserscan data<br>